December 14, 2020

 PRIMARY HYPEROXALURIA TYPE I

-PH type I is generally broken down into different forms.
-The severe infantile form is associated with the failure to gain weight and grow at the expected rate for age and gender (failure to thrive), increased calcium levels in the kidneys, and/or kidney stones or stones elsewhere in the urinary tract such as the bladder or urethra.
+PH type I is the most severe and most common of the three types.
+It is estimated to account for 70 to 80% of all diagnosed PH patients.
+The severe infantile form is associated with the failure to gain weight and grow at the expected rate for age and gender (failure to thrive), widespread calcium oxalate crystal deposits in the kidneys, and/or kidney stones or stones elsewhere in the urinary tract such as the bladder or urethra.
 Kidney and urinary stones can cause a variety of symptoms including blood in the urine (hematuria), painful urination (dysuria), the urge to urinate often, abdominal pain (renal colic), blockage of the urinary tract, and repeated urinary tract infections.
-PH type I causes progressive kidney damage and eventually results in early end-stage renal failure.
+PH type I often causes progressive kidney damage and kidney failure.

 When PH type I develops during childhood or adolescence, the disorder is usually characterized by recurrent stones in the kidney or elsewhere in the urinary tract such as the bladder or urethra.
 Younger children may experience difficulty controlling their urine and/or bedwetting (enuresis).
 Progressive kidney damage leading to kidney failure may develop.